imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Initiatives/good traits/Reliance.md

 > [!tip] When taking action, focus on these principles:
 >
 >
 > * **Be effort-driven**: Focus on doing your best without fixating on the outcome.
-[Rely on lawful means](Processes/Disregard%20prohibited%20and%20doubtful%20matters.md) and avoid shortcuts, leaving the results to Allah.
+[Rely on lawful means](Processes/Disregard%20prohibited%20and%20doubtful%20matters.md) and avoid shortcuts, leaving the results to Allah, without worrying about the future.
 > * **Excellence (Ihsan)**: Strive to perform actions in the best way possible.
 This mindset is a key aspect of Islam, which is built on faith (Iman), submission (Islam), and excellence (Ihsan).
-> * [**Mention Allah**](Processes/Renew%20your%20intentions%20and%20say%20basmalla.md): Begin each action by saying "Bismillah" to remind yourself that you rely on Allah alone.
-If you speak about the action to someone else or think aloud about your future plans, add "Inshallah" to acknowledge that its success depends on Allah's will.
+> * [**Mention Allah**](Processes/Renew%20your%20intentions%20and%20say%20basmalla.md): Begin each action by saying "Bismillah" and supplicate to remind yourself that you rely on Allah alone.
+And if you speak about the action to someone else or think aloud about your future plans, add "Inshallah" to acknowledge that its success depends on Allah's will.

 ### Supplication